Herkemer/pynab-docker/README.md

 * cp .dbenv-dist .dbenv and edit

-  NOTE: If you modify the amount of memory available to your database here be sure to also edit docker-compose.yml for the postgres entry.

 * cp .apienv-dist .apienv and edit

   This should be the hostname that you expect to use when connecting